HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 -  Event bus -  Simple api like https://pub.dev/packages/notification_dispatcher
 -  Scopes - (getit scopes , ProviderContainer)

+### They tried to fix nav 1 with nav 2 which no one uses directly 😁 , I really want navigation to be like PageController

 ### Restart app doesn't like global keys

+### Analysis server , Restart 🚀

+### Riverpod , why I can't implement custom provider

+### Riverpod doesn't have `ValueNotifer` provider or `ValueListenable` provider